danman01/ebook-book-template/chapter02-getting_started_spark.md

-# Getting started with Spark
+# Getting Started with Spark

 Although cluster-based installations of Spark can become large and relatively complex, integrated with Mesos, Hadoop, Cassandra, or other systems, it is straightforward to download Spark and configure it in standalone mode on a laptop or server for learning and exploration.
 This low barrier to entry makes it relatively easy for individual developers, or data scientists to get started with Spark, and for businesses to launch pilot projects that do not require complex re-tooling or interference with production systems.